 There’s much written on how his character develops after these scenes.
 These detail how his more innocent white suits are slowly replaced by darker suits as his character becomes more and more involved with Milton and his company.
 This plot technique seemed reminiscent of Nina’s change of character in Black Swan (2010) as seen HERE.

 These women seemed so much more despicable than her, enjoying spending their husband’s wages and this was a clash in values for Mary Ann.
 They also took away her confidence and Mary Ann was easily manipulated by these women, Lomax and Milton for their own benefits.
 The only person apparently concerned for her mental health and well being is Lomax’s church-going mother.

-Mary Ann’s character appeared to develop mental health problems or as it’s hinted at on that she may had insight into the more devilish doings of Milton and his colleagues.
-On reflection (no pun intended) her fears and thoughts were seen as she looked in a mirror, and this device appears as symbolic for her sanity.
-First with showing the beliefs of those company wives and workers demons which led to a more tragic scene involving a broken mirror.
+Mary Ann’s character appeared to develop mental health problems or as it’s hinted at that she may have insight into the more devilish doings of Milton and his colleagues.
+On reflection (no pun intended) her fears and thoughts were seen as she looked in a mirror, and this device appears as symbolic of her sanity.
+First with showing the beliefs of those company wives and workers demons led to a more tragic scene involving a broken mirror.

 Al Pacino lets us into his true character’s identity slowly, with it playing out like a severe mental health problem.
 He started with little acceptable quirks to full-blown madness.
 This was seen as he builds Milton up from a charismatic and charming boss to then adding odd behaviours here and there.